Skip to main content

-The ChatGPT scraper.
-It is built upon the official API and uses an API key.
+ChatGPT parser.
+Built based on the official API and uses an API key.

-A-Parser's functionality allows you to save the ChatGPT scraping settings for future use (presets), ), set a scraping schedule, and much more.
-You can use automatic query multiplication, substitution of subqueries from files, iteration of alphanumeric combinations and lists to get the maximum possible number of results.
+A-Parser functionality allows you to save Google parser settings for future use (presets), set parsing schedules, and much more.
+You can use automatic query multiplication, substitution of subqueries from files, brute-forcing of alphanumeric combinations and lists to obtain the maximum possible number of results.

-Results can be saved in the form and structure you need, thanks to the powerful built-in templating engine Template Toolkit which allows you to apply additional logic to the results and output data in various formats, including JSON, SQL and CSV.
+Saving results is possible in the form and structure you need, thanks to the built-in powerful Template Toolkit which allows applying additional logic to results and outputting data in various formats, including JSON, SQL, and CSV.

 Capabilities